01-edu/public/subjects/DPxAI/play-with-variables/README.md

 - The variable `power` has been declared and will be used during the tests.

 - You must try to re-assign the power variable to the string value `levelMax`.
-But without re-declaring it !
+But without re-declaring it!

 ---